Brown-University-Library/bdr-api-tools/index.md

 ---

-## show_zip_info.py
+### show_zip_info.py (detailed)

-Fetches BDR item-api data and extracts and summarizes zip file data for item and and any `hasParts` child-items.
+Fetches data from the item-api and summarizes (based on extension) zip-file contents for the given item.
+It also lists, and summarizes, zip-file contents for all child-items.
+In addition to the per-item summary, it also summarizes the filetype counts across both parent and all child-items.

+Args: --item_pid (required).

 Example usage:
 ```